toaq/dictionary/README.md

 * `html` contains the necessary files and scripts for building the HTML dictionary page.
 * `tools` contains helper scripts.
 In particular:
-  - `normalize.js` is the tool you should run before committing — it puts entries and fields in the right places.
+  - `node tools/normalize.js` is the tool you should run before committing — it puts entries and fields in the right places.